rapidsai/cudf/python/dask_cudf/README.md

 df = dask_cudf.read_parquet("data.parquet", ...)
 ```

-> [!NOTE]
-> This API is used implicitly by the Dask DataFrame API when the `"cudf"` backend is enabled.
+This API is used implicitly by the Dask DataFrame API when the `"cudf"` backend is enabled.
 Therefore, using it directly will not provide any performance benefit over the CPU/GPU-portable `dask.dataframe` API.
 Also, using some parts of the explicit API are incompatible with automatic query planning (see the next section).

 See the [Dask cuDF's API documentation](https://docs.rapids.ai/api/dask-cudf/stable/) for further information.